curioswitch/go-build/README.md

 All supporting tasks are executed with `go run` - this means that all languages can be processed with only a single tool dependency, Go itself.

+Note that the goyek default of non-verbose output is overridden since it seems generally better to have verbose output. `-v=false` should be passed to a build command to disable verbose output.

 ## Usage

 The simplest way to use this library is to copy the contents of [build](./build)